CPqD/ofsoftswitch13/README.md

 # Acknowledgments

-This project is supported by Ericsson Innovation Center in Brazil.
+###This project is supported by Ericsson Innovation Center in Brazil.

-Contributions:
+Maintained by CPqD in technical collaboration with Ericsson Research.

+**Contributions:**

 Zoltán Lajos Kis, ofsoftswitch 1.1 implementation and guidance for OpenFlow spec related subjects.